 After that first year expires, they get you on the renewal rate.
 You’re obviously not going to get a new domain name after, right?

 So they take advantage.
-The first year might have only been a few bucks, but subsequent years might cost you 4-5X that initial price.
+The first year might have only been a few bucks, but subsequent years might cost you 4-5x the initial price.

 FastComet’s uptime was excellent, support was friendly, and they offer a ton of free goodies.

 Of course, no company is perfect.
-And neither is FastComet.
+Neither is FastComet.

 Here are a few of the issues we’ve encountered so far.

 We have to admit, we had high hopes for FastComet – their uptime was showing great results and we hoped the same stats for speed.

 We’ve signed up, paid for, and tested all of those other sites listed.
 So we’ve got the cold-hard data to do the actual comparisons.

 We just recently reviewed GoDaddy’s hosting option, for example, and were honestly blown away by the speed results of a super-low 554ms over the last 24 months.